JoshDreamland/Yamlet/README.md

 pair first, followed by the values from the inheriting tuple pair.

 It’s worth noting that `super.up.fruit` is equivalent to `up.super.fruit`.

+### Referencing vs Instantiating

+In Yamlet, an expression can simply refer to another tuple *without* attempting to instantiate (extend or modify) it.

+In this case, the tuple is returned from the expression by reference.
+It will NOT be re-evaluated under its new enclosing scope.

+In other words, the Yamlet expressions `t1` and `t1 {}` are semantically completely different; the former references `t1`, and the latter extends it without modification, creating a simple copy in the new scope.

+This applies for composition done by listing tuples sequentially (e.g. `t1 t2`) as well; this expression creates a new tuple in the current scope.

 ## Differences from GCL